ijchen/icelang/docs/Guidebook.md

 # Anatomy of an icelang program
 An icelang program consists of zero or more statements seperated by semicolons.
 A statement is a single instruction, but may consist of multiple parts.
-There are 3 different types of statements:
+There are four different types of statements:
 1. Expressions
 2. Control-flow statements
 3. Declarations
+4. Empty statements

 [Expressions](https://en.wikipedia.org/wiki/Expression_(computer_science)) are
 evaluated to perform general computations, and always evaluate to a value.